-In the future, even this part will live on the blockchain through a proof of assembly mechanism that’s currently in development.
-With proof of assembly, the community will be able to vote on which projects receive funding from the block reward and are worth pursuing.
+This proposal mechanism changed with the implementation of Politeia in October 2018, however.
+With Politeia, the community is able to vote on which projects receive funding from the block reward and are worth pursuing.

-Once an improvement project has been fully developed and tested, it will be added to a new version of the Decred source code as “dormant code” with no activation.
+Once an improvement project has been fully developed and tested, it’s added to a new version of the Decred source code as “dormant code” with no activation.
 The first step in voting on the new improvement requires that the supermajority of nodes on the network update to the new version of the software that contains the dormant code.

-Voting on a new initiative begins when 95% of the past 1000 blocks have been mined with updated code and 75% of the verifying votes on the past 2016 blocks have the updated code.
-As soon as this “upgrade threshold” is reached, voting begins.
+Voting on a new initiative begins when 95 percent of the past 1000 blocks have been mined with updated code and 75 percent of the verifying votes on the past 2016 blocks have the updated code.
+As soon as the number of nodes reaches this “upgrade threshold,” voting begins.

 Voting lasts 8064 blocks (around 28 days), and it involves both the miners and the stakers (ticket owners) choosing yes, no, or abstain.
-The voting ends when 40,320 votes are cast or 8064 blocks transpire.
-An agenda item requires a 75% majority to pass.
-If the yeas or nays do not reach 75%, the vote is re-started at the next voting period of 8064 blocks and is re-voted until a majority is reached or the agenda item expires.
+The voting ends when it reaches 40,320 votes or 8064 blocks transpire.
+An agenda item requires a 75 percent majority to pass.
+If the yeas or nays do not reach 75 percent, the vote is re-started at the next voting period of 8064 blocks and is re-voted until a majority is reached or the agenda item expires.

-When an agenda item is accepted, it immediately becomes active.
+When the community accepts an agenda item, it immediately becomes active.
 Since it was already dormant in the updated code, the vote has the ability to activate it immediately.
-In the near future, all the governance data and supporting information will exist off-blockchain with Decred’s new Politeia project to make governance open source and freely accessible.
+All the governance data and supporting information exists off-blockchain with Decred’s new Politeia project to make governance open source and freely accessible.

 For example, Alice and Bob each contribute 10 DCR to a Lightning Network box, for a total of 20 DCR in the box.
 If Alice wants to pay Bob 2 DCR, she can send Bob a note updating the distribution of their locked box to 8 Alice, 12 Bob.
-This note doesn’t need to be sent on the blockchain and Bob and Alice can freely transact back and forth within a margin of 20 DCR before they need to add anything to the blockchain beyond the initial transactions that funded the box.
+Alice doesn’t need to send this note on the blockchain.
+And, Bob and Alice can freely transact back and forth within a margin of 20 DCR before they need to add anything to the blockchain beyond the initial transactions that funded the box.

 Since it’s based on promissory notes, Lightning Network payments are instant and don’t rely on the block time for verification.
 They can also be micropayments of fractions of a coin.
 Additionally, taking the transactions off the blockchain allows for greater scalability as the blockchain has to process fewer transactions.